-In line with this target, TOKİ is now embarking on a truly ambitious plan to provide 500,000 housing units until the end of 2011.
-In the last six years, following work on its projects all over the country, TOKİ is focused on providing more housing for urban areas in the near future.
+In line with this target, TOKİ has provided 500,000 housing units by the end of 2010.
+In the last eight years, following work on its projects all over the country, TOKİ is focused on providing more housing for urban areas in the near future.
 With at least 15 million people, the greater metropolitan region of Istanbul and the surrounding districts will receive the lion's share of the Administration's housing construction efforts.
-Breaking ground in January 2009 for a planned 45,000 housing units for low and medium income housing, TOKİ launched an intensive construction campaign so that people struggling with the region's high cost of living have a chance to become homeowners.